Linseed oil paints

 - Longer drying time compared to synthetic colours.

-- Sensitivity to wear and staining.
+- Sensitivity to Grade of wear and staining.

 Consumption: